 What is the average of the first n Pentagonal Numbers?

-being judged by a panel of judges.
+n acts, each judged by a panel of judges.

-After each dance the judges decide on
+After each round the judges decide on

 Why is the answer to all these a Triangular number?